-AmeriCorps volunteers accrue educational benefits (Segal Education Awards) that may be used for graduate study, up to approximately \$5,550 per year of full-time service.
+AmeriCorps volunteers accrue educational benefits (Segal Education Awards) that may be used to pay educational costs at eligible postsecondary education institutions.
 SBU will match this educational award - the only college in Western New York to do so.
-SBU will match the \$5,550 award completely for graduate programs up to 38 hours in length.
-The University will match 75% of two \$5,550 awards for grad programs 39-51 hours in length and will match two awards in full for students in the 60 hour mental health counseling program.
+The dollar amount of a full-time award is tied to the maximum amount of the U.S. Department of Education's Pell Grant (for the 2015-2016 academic year, this amount is \$5,775).
+SBU will match the award completely for graduate programs up to 38 hours in length.
+The University will match 75% of two awards for grad programs 39-51 hours in length and will match two awards in full for students in the 60 hour mental health counseling program.
 The matching grant will be applied to the student's account after the AmeriCorps funds have been received.